blprnt/HTCB/README.md

 - Feedwerwatch: https://feederwatch.org/
 - Live Bird Migration App: https://birdcast.info/migration-tools/live-migration-maps/

 ### Small Assignment (due next week):

 1st Day: Spend some time looking at the Cornell Labs feeder cams and choose one that you are interested in (and is active in your time zone!).
 Develop a methodology for counting that is not only about counting individual birds. (ie. colour, flight direction, type of food, size, etc.) Your technique should *not* include Computer Vision approaches.

 2nd Day: Spend 45 minutes to an hour counting using your methodology.
 Be ready to share your results next class.

+### Birding challenge:

+Just get out there!

+Tips for beginner birders:

+- Find a eBird hotspot near you (https://ebird.org/hotspots) and see what has been seen recently
+- Look up these birds in advance.
+Watching videos and playing calls is very helpful.
+Remember, in the spring most birds will be singing.

 Class 2 - 3/29/21 - Birds & Data
 ------------